 However, research does suggest two benefits from prompt treatment:

 Taking medicine soon after your first symptoms cuts down on how many times those symptoms come back.

 People who take MS medicines early are less likely to have a disability -- at least over the short term -- compared with people who don't take MS meds.
-That means that within six months to two years after diagnosis, people who started medicine early were less disabled than those who began medicine later.
+That means that within 6 months to 2 years after diagnosis, people who started medicine early were less disabled than those who began medicine later.